 Step Four and a Half: Drop Through Mounting

-Step Five: The Rest
+Step Five: Truck Assembly

 Gather all of your parts to complete your setup and the the necessary tools to finish the process.
 If you are mounting your trucks on a drop through board, you need to separate the two parts of the trucks, the baseplates and the hangers, before you can mount them.
 Look at the pictures and use your skate tool to achieve the same result.

-Step Six: Baseplates
+Step Six: Mounting Baseplates

-Step Seven: Hangers
+Step Seven: Mounting the Hangers

 Once the baseplates are secure to the board, if you're mounting a drop-through, you need to re-attach the hangers back to the board.